Riari/rick.me.uk/content/posts/devlog-godot-wild-jam-53/index.md

 ### Weapons

-My original plan was to have a few different weapon types with some size variants of each.
+My original plan was to have a few different weapon types and create some size variants of each.
 By the end of the jam, I was only able to implement missile-firing turrets, but that was enough to at least prove out the combat.
 To make turrets work, I needed three things: an aggro radius, an aiming/targeting system, and a projectile to fire.
 I started with enemy turrets.

 For the aggro radius, I simply used an [Area](https://docs.godotengine.org/en/stable/classes/class_area.html) with a cylindrical [CollisionShape](https://docs.godotengine.org/en/stable/classes/class_collisionshape.html) to represent the aggro radius.
-All I needed to do was connect the `body_entered(node: Node)` and `body_exited(node: Node)` signals to a script and use [Groups](https://docs.godotengine.org/en/stable/tutorials/scripting/groups.html) to skip any nodes I don't want the turret to react to.
+All I needed to do was connect the `body_entered(node: Node)` and `body_exited(node: Node)` [signals](https://docs.godotengine.org/en/stable/getting_started/step_by_step/signals.html) to a script and use [Groups](https://docs.godotengine.org/en/stable/tutorials/scripting/groups.html) to skip any nodes I don't want the turret to react to.

 For targeting, I kept track of relevant nodes entering the aggro radius and prioritised the oldest one as a target.
 As long as a target exists, the turret rotates towards it (with some linear interpolation) and initiates firing based on a given interval.